bombozama/octobercms-static-assets-plugin/README.md

-# octobercms-static-assets-plugin
+# Static Domain Plugin
-Implements a twig filter that allows to change domain to static domain
+Implements a twig filter that allows to change regular defaulr domain to static domain